The Hon. James E. Baker

-Professor of Public Administration and International Affairs, SU Maxwell School of Citizenship and Public Affairs
+Professor of Public Administration, Maxwell School of Citizenship and Public Affairs

 The Hon.
 James E. Baker joins the College of Law as a tenured professor with a courtesy appointment in the Maxwell School.
 Also serving as Director of the Institute for National Security and Counterterrorism, Judge Baker will teach classes on national security law, emerging technologies and national security, ethics, leadership, intelligence, and the laws of war.

 Judge Baker is one of the most highly regarded national security lawyers and policy advisors in the nation.
 Starting his career as an Infantry Officer in the US Marine Corps, Judge Baker subsequently joined the staff of Sen. Daniel Patrick Moynihan before serving the US Department of State, Foreign Intelligence Advisory Board, and National Security Council.
 Mostly notably, he served on the US Court of Appeals for the Armed Forces for 15 years—the last four as Chief Judge—before stepping down in 2015.
 The Court hears appeals arising under the Uniform Code of Military Justice, and its decisions are subject to review by the US Supreme Court.
 Judge Baker authored more than 250 opinions for the Court, addressing criminal law and procedure, rules of evidence, jurisdiction, and the First, Fourth, Fifth, and Sixth Amendments to the Constitution.